paulvha/apollo3/ArduinoBLE_P/README.md

 ### The Sparkfun BLE driver is licensed under :
 ![license](https://github.com/sparkfun/Arduino_Apollo3/blob/master/docs/LICENSE.md)

 SparkFun code, firmware, and software is released under the MIT License(http://opensource.org/licenses/MIT).

-### Parts of the code written by me that has been added / changed to enable ArduinoBLE on V1.2.1 are delivered without support and
+### added or change code
-the same license applies as it is for the orginal ArduinoBLE or Sparkfun code.
+Parts of the code written by me that has been added / changed to enable ArduinoBLE on V1.2.1 are delivered without support and the same license applies as it is for the orginal ArduinoBLE or Sparkfun code.